-The only occasion on which a gleam of vitality struck into this unwieldy weight of commercial influence was at Drury-lane, when the genius of CHARLES DICKENS illuminated it for an hour, and when Mr. LAYARD lent it the influence of a new and rising position in Parliament.
-Before and after that evening the Administrative Reform Association was a pretence, a mistake, and a failure.

-In their recent circular, signed by Messrs.
-MORLEY, TRAVERS, and GASSIOT, and enclosed in a letter of recommendation from Mr. SAMUEL BROWN, they claim the credit of all the finished and unfinished reforms of the two hundred officers who supplied the matedemonstration" of their corporate utility.
-Then, antedating their labours-or uttering an unnecessary platitude-they record that Mr. ROEBUCK's motion was carried on the Sir ROBERT CARDEN sent two policemen to 29th of January, 1855, that Lord ABERDEEN at the Premiership of this great country; and, in spite of the utmost exertions of the proud oligarchies of England, his Lordship wielded that sceptre they so much coveted."
+The only occasion on which a gleam of vitality struck into this unwieldy weight of commercial influence was at Drury-lane, when the genius of CHARLES DICKENS illuminated it stand forth to rebuke the authorities of Ham-| for an hour, and when Mr. LAYARD lent it the burg, after England has been convicted of a influence of a new and rising position in Parsimilar traffic?
+He might say we have stopped liament.
+Before and after that evening the the traffic; but have we?
+There is indeed Administrative Reform Association was a In their recent circular, signed by Messrs. country we pretend to abolish and suppress MORLEY, TRAVERS, and GASSIOT, and enclosed in a letter of recommendation from Mr. SAMUEL BROWN, they claim the credit of all the finished and unfinished reforms of the day.
+First, they take the evidence of the two hundred officers who supplied the materials of Sir JOHN M'NEILL'S report as a "special demonstration" of their corporate utility.
+Then, antedating their labours-or uttering an unnecessary platitude-they record that Mr. ROEBUCK's motion was carried on the 29th of January, 1855, that Lord ABERDEEN resigned, and that Lord PALMERSTON, "after half a century of active political life, arrived at the Premiership of this great country; and, in spite of the utmost exertions of the proud oligarchies of England, his Lordship wielded that sceptre they so much coveted."
 Whose is this flourish?
-Is it Mr. GASSIOT's or Mr. TRAVERS' ?-Mr. MORLEY'S or Mr. BROWN'S?
-CUFFY could not have weltered in a deeper flux of indignation.
-With alliterative impetus, the circular regrets that, while "disease depressed and death devastated" our army, Lord PALMERSTON laughed; but the adopted a new policy.
+Is it Mr. GASSIOT'S or Mr. TRAVERS'?-Mr. MORLEY'S or Mr. a still shorter process; it would be for the BROWN'S?
+CUFFY could not have weltered in moneyed class of this country to withhold all a deeper flux of indignation.
+With alliterakind of patronage and pay from Belgian tive impetus, the circular regrets that, while Jewesses.
+If we could succeed in effecting "disease depressed and death devastated" our that reform here, they might copy us in Ham- army, Lord PALMERSTON laughed; but the burg and Ostend; and poor girls, Belgian or administrative reformers met, and the Premier filling up, without effect, the gap of a grea adopted a new policy.
 "A committee was appointed, many of whom (of what?) had never before been connected with any political movement."
 Just so.
 They were inexperienced, and had, all their lives, pondered over private "estimates" in their ledgers-apathetic, exclusive, and obscure.
 But the results came rapidly.
 "Only sixteen days after the public meeting, an order in council was issued," establishing civil service examinations.
 "Within two months," Sir WILLIAM MOLESWORTH, who had never been mentioned by the association, was appointed Colonial Secretary, and Mr. ROWLAND HILL, whom the Association recommended, was not appointed Postmaster-General.
 Was the Duke of ARGYLE Mr. MORLEY'S candidate?
 However this may have been, Ministers were docile in their law appointments; and owing "to the demand for admi-nistrative reform," Mr. WILLES was elevated to the bench.
 Is a "note of admiration" necessary?
-Mr. OSBORNE'S minute, with reference to the dockyard artificers, and the additional orders in council, were new corruscations of the radiating glory of them who talked at the London Tavern.
+Mr. OSBORNE's minute, with reference to the dockyard artificers, and the additional orders in council, were new corruscations of the radiating glory of them who talked at the London Tavern.
 But here a blighting suggestion interposes.
 Has Lord PALMERSTON taken the wind out of the sails of the Administrative Reform Association?
 The chairman and treasurers protest, in a fussy, puffy manner, "No." Most effectually, we say, and we are not "Government writers."